-30% of the dwellings across the combined area of sites D and E will be Affordable

-- The net housing density will be no greater than 35 dwellings per hectare.
-The final masterplan will be determined in accordance with detailed design and landscape considerations. - The combined area of sites D and E will be brought forward in a comprehensively masterplanned approach to ensure the delivery of essential on site and off site infrastructure. - On the western side of Site D as shown on the proposals map, the development will provide a minimum of 4 hectares of land to provide new public open space and land for green infrastructure serving this part of the town.
+- 30% of the dwellings across the combined area of sites D and E will be Affordable - The net housing density will be approximately 35 dwellings per hectare.
+The final masterplan will be determined in accordance with detailed design and landscape considerations. - On the western side of Site D as shown on the proposals map, the development will provide a minimum of 4 hectares of land to provide new public open space and land for green infrastructure serving this part of the town.
 It will be delivered in stages to meet the Local Plan policy requirements for open space as well as integrating landscape and ecological mitigation in a comprehensive way.
-It will contain an area of 0.25 Hectare to be reserved for community use and delivered in conjunction with Sites D and E. - The housing mix (in terms of size and tenure) should deliver a mixed and balanced community to meet the housing needs of Olney residents and be in accordance with Policies ONP7 (Affordable Housing) and ONP8 (Housing Type and Design). - Parking provision shall be in accordance with Milton Keynes Council adopted parking standards. - The development will provide on-site a Neighbourhood Play Area including a Locally Equipped Area for Play (LEAP) and an additional fenced Play Area for toddlers. - The development shall preserve and enhance existing trees and hedges on site and provide a Wildlife Area to make a positive net gain to bio-diversity.
+It will contain an area of 0.25 Hectare to be reserved for community use and delivered in conjunction with Sites D and E. - The housing mix (in terms of size and tenure) should deliver a mixed and balanced community to meet the housing needs of Olney residents and be in accordance with Policies ONP6 (Affordable Housing) and ONP7 (Housing Type and Design). - Parking provision shall be in accordance with Milton Keynes Council adopted parking standards. - The development will provide on-site a Neighbourhood Play Area including a Locally Equipped Area for Play (LEAP) and an additional fenced Play Area for toddlers. - The development shall preserve and enhance existing trees and hedges on site and provide a Wildlife Area to make a positive net gain to bio-diversity.
 Within the allocated area a central area of local open space shall be provided which directly links to the off-site strategic open space.
 In addition, a 30m wide shelter belt of indigenous trees will be planted adjacent to the reserved route for a possible future by-pass.
-This will be required to be planted before first occupation. - The development will be required to make financial contributions towards infrastructure and amenity improvements in the town as required under Policy ONP18 (Developer Contributions)
+This will be required to be planted before first occupation. - The development will be required to make financial contributions towards any infrastructure and amenity improvements in the town as required to make the development acceptable in planning terms, is directly related to the development and is fair and reasonably related in scale and kind to the development

-The following supporting information will be required as part of any planning application as a minimum, with the final scheme and level of supporting information agreed with MKC and OTC:
+The following supporting information will be required as part of any planning application as a minimum, with the final scheme and level of supporting information agreed with MKC: